Birthing Cave in Sedona, Arizona.

 If the Long Canyon Trailhead parking area is full, you can also park at the Mescal Trailhead which is only a half mile drive down the road.

 There is a trail at the Mescal Trailhead that connects to the Long Canyon Trail.
+This will add only 0.5 miles one-way to your hike.

 View of the stunning scenery from the inside of the Birthing Cave Sedona.